TheGrayFrost/Text-Compression/readme.md

 ## 0. Code
 The Code is organized as follows:
-1. **src** : Contains main code
+1. **RNN** : Contains code to build RNN models which generate probability tables for the Arithmetic Coder
-2. **misc_code**: Contains previously experimented code
-3. **data**: Contains data sources
+2. **Arithmetic Coder**: Contains practical arithmetic encoding code that performs renormalization and range precision checks
+3. **Compression Scripts**: Contains runnable scripts that call appropriate functions from RNN and Arithmetic Coder to compress data.
-The code was developed using Tensorflow 0.12.1 version.
-Since TF has changed interface since its 1.0 release, some of the code might not work correctly.
-I am working on modifying the code appropriately.
+The code was developed using Tensorflow 1.5.0 version.

-## 0.1 PDF Report
-Detailed Report (CS224n course project report) is accessible here: [https://web.stanford.edu/~kedart/files/deepzip.pdf](https://web.stanford.edu/~kedart/files/deepzip.pdf)

 ## 1. Overview